What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 I don’t have my BA in psychology.
 Can I still apply?

-Due to the highly competitive nature of the Psychology program, a bachelor’s degree in psychology is highly recommended.
+Due to the highly competitive nature of the Psychology Ph.D. programs, a bachelor’s degree in psychology is highly recommended.

 Do I have to take the subject GRE?

-All CLINICAL applicants who did not receive their bachelor’s degree in psychology are required to take the subject GRE.
+ALL CLINICAL applicants who did not receive their bachelor’s degree in psychology are required to take the subject GRE.
 The test must be taken and the scores submitted to the Department of Psychological Sciences BEFORE the submission deadline.
-The subject GRE is NOT required for EXPERIMENTAL applicants.
+The subject GRE is NOT required for DCAS applicants.

 What institution/department code should I provide when I take the GRE or TOEFL?